Jean Becker

 Rich and Nancy Kinder Chair of Constitutional Democracy, Professor of History, Kinder Institute Director, sextonj@missouri.edu

-Jay Sexton is the Rich and Nancy Kinder Chair of Constitutional Democracy, Professor of History, and Director of the Kinder Institute.
-A native of Salina, Kansas, Sexton returned to the Midwest to the University of Missouri in 2016 after spending the better part of two decades at Oxford University in England.
-He started in Oxford as a grad student Marshall Scholar and worked his way up to being Director of the Rothermere American Institute (RAI) and, upon his departure, being elected a Distinguished Fellow of the RAI and an Emeritus Fellow of Corpus Christi College.
+A native of Salina, Kansas, Sexton returned to the Midwest in 2016 after spending the better part of two decades at Oxford University.
+He began there as a Marshall Scholar and rose to become Director of the Rothermere American Institute (RAI).
+Upon his departure, he was elected a Distinguished Fellow of the RAI and an Emeritus Fellow of Corpus Christi College.

 .